Shut Up and Let Me Go

-"Shut Up and Let Me Go" is the fourth single from English musical duo the Ting Tings' debut studio album, We Started Nothing (2008).
+"Shut Up and Let Me Go" is the fifth single from English musical duo the Ting Tings' debut studio album, We Started Nothing (2008).
 The song was released in the United Kingdom on 21 July 2008, and was the follow-up to the number one hit single "That's Not My Name".
 The song was added to the coveted A-list of BBC Radio 1's playlist, and has received a substantial amount of airplay during the day on the station.
 The single peaked at number six in both the UK Singles Chart and the UK Download Chart.

 After featuring in a successful Apple iPod advertisement in April 2008, "Shut Up and Let Me Go" was soon released in the US on 15 April and was The Ting Tings' first single to chart on the Billboard Hot 100 Singles Chart.

+The song was number 27 on Rolling Stone's list of the 100 Best Songs of 2008.

 Music video

 The video for "Shut Up and Let Me Go" was directed by Alex and Liane for Factory Films.
 The video, filmed in one day, features The Ting Tings performing kung fu and uses a variety of hand gestures to transition from scene to scene.

-Directors AlexandLiane described the video as "a bit over-ambitious" because of its fight scenes which "were just so time consuming to get right".
+Directors Alex and Liane described the video as "a bit over-ambitious" because of its fight scenes which "were just so time consuming to get right".
 The various hand gestures were inspired by the Neoist art movement.
 The video premiered on MTV in America on 13 June 2008.
 It was nominated for 2008 MTV Video Music Awards for Video of the Year, but lost to Britney Spears' "Piece of Me" and won for Best UK Video.